An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 • Do not chew gum or smoke on the site.

-• Do not put your hands behind your back when making a bow.
+• Do not put your hands behind your back at any point inside the mausoleum.

 * Do not talk loudly or laugh.